millacarmona/morphospace/README.md

-handle the most common types of shape data working in integration with other widely used R packages such as `Morpho` (Schlager 2017), `geomorph` (Adams et al. 2021), `shapes` (Dryden 2019), and `Momocs` (Bonhome et al. 2014), which cover essential steps in the geometric morphometrics pipeline (e.g. importation, normalization, statistical analysis)
+handle the most common types of shape data working in integration with other widely used R packages such as `Morpho` (Schlager 2017), `geomorph` (Adams et al. 2021), `shapes` (Dryden 2019), and `Momocs` (Bonhome et al. 2014), which cover other more essential steps in the geometric morphometrics pipeline (e.g. importation, normalization, statistical analysis)

 ## Installation